waldenblue/naosei1456/README.md

 What to say!
 A new huge paradigm, I'm still in discovering mode and I think most of us find ourselves her, so I still have a long way to go 🚀.

-Allows a really nice declarative way to define the UI in pure kotlin and really good i
+Allows a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.

+Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel th